Two Weeks Post-Reversal Surgery: A Positive Update

 Thanks everyone for your comments and well wishes.

-Junopete, in my understanding, the colon was deemed to have healed sufficiently enough to not require any part to be cut away, however I believe my ruptured intestine did undergo a
+, in my understanding, the colon was deemed to have healed sufficiently enough to not require any part to be cut away, however i believe my ruptured intestine did undergo a

 resection procedure during one of my initial surgeries.

-The best of luck to you, and anyone else on the board who is considering attempting a reversal.
+The best of luck to you, and anyone else on the board who are considering attempting a reversal.

 keysgirl

 Thank you for sharing your story.
 I am so thankful that God was with you on that day.
 My son was in a terrible accident when he was just 16, he is now 32.
-He had a spinal injury, but God blessed him with full recovery.
+He had a spinal injury, but God Blessed him wih full recovery.
 Your accident was horrible, but your heart is full of love.
 I can feel it in your words.
-I am typing with tears of thanks for your being still with us.
+I am typing with tear of thanks for your being still with us.

 Sadiqah